Nuclear power in France: 900 MWe class (CP0, CP1 and CP2 designs)

 In February 2021, Autorité de sûreté nucléaire gave generic authorisation, subject to conditions, for a ten-year life extension beyond the design life of 40 years of the French 900 MWe reactors.
 Specific reviews of each reactor are still required.

 1300 MWe class (P4 and P'4 designs)

 There are 20 reactors of this design (four steam generators and four primary circulation pumps) operating in France.
 The P4 and P'4 type have some minor difference in the layout of the building, especially for the structure which contain the fuel rods and the circuitry.

+In July 2025 French regulator (French Nuclear Safety and Radiation Protection Authority) has decided EDF can operate 1300 MWe reactors beyond the initial 40 years lifespan.

 1500 MWe class (N4 design)

 There are only four of these reactors, housed at two separate sites: Civaux and Chooz.
 Construction of these reactors started between 1984 and 1991, but full commercial operation did not begin until between 2000 and 2002 because of thermal fatigue flaws in the heat removal system requiring the redesign and replacement of parts in each N4 power station.
 By 2002 the reactors had been uprated from 1450 MWe to 1500 MWe.
+Serious stress corrosion cracking in the stainless steel safety system piping was discovered to 2021, requiring shutdowns for inspections and repair.